CalemT/fleek-pipeline-tool/AI_USAGE.md

 sales objections, what makes text read as AI-written, GitHub's actual API rules.
 It also built and ran the test suite, and helped me debug things live once they were deployed and breaking in ways local testing hadn't caught.
+My thoughts on AI are that you don't have to be a genius, you are allowed the opportunity to pull the puppet strings behind the genius, understanding how to pull them correctly defines the outcome.

 ## Where it saved me time

-Mostly the parts that are tedious but not hard.
+All the months of coding and building and researching and the parts that are tedious.
 Going through 295 messy rows by hand to spot every weird date format or duplicate would have taken me a long time.
 Writing the cleaning code, the scoring code, the dashboard, all from a clear spec, is exactly what it's fast at.
 It's also